 We can all agree that golf can be an expensive sport especially for those that are just starting out and cannot seem to even get a grip on where they can shop for golfing equipment.
 It is however important that before you can proceed to

 What is of more importance is being able to make an investment that fits your playing schedule and getting value for your money while at it.
-Acquiring golf clubs is possible through various ways such as renting, buying new or used clubs.
+Acquiring golf clubs or a combo is possible through various ways such as renting, buying new or used clubs.

 While there are some who are usually put off by the idea of buying already used items, it can be very cost-effective as far as spending is concerned.
 Unless you wouldn’t mind spending on a complete new set of golfing clubs, buying pre-owned set of clubs is another option.
 So what are some of the tips one can rely on when it comes to buying new golf clubs or used ones for that matter?